-Check the time – if things have gone slowly due to questions, take a short break here!

 Slide 07: Further Reading

-alListViews and Adapters tutorials shown here on the slide08
+Before we end the session, I want to point out some additional resources available to you after the class is over.
+You'll of course have all of the code and resource files we used to build the labs today including completed versions of the labs, feel free to go back through a lab exercise if you don’t feel completely confident with the tools we’ve used.
+In addition, Xamarin has extensive documentation available online – in particular I’d suggest you read through the ListViews and Adapters tutorials shown here on the slide.
+The documentation expands on a lot of the concepts we’ve covered today and is periodically updated with new examples and API coverage so it’s worth checking it out.

-Thank You
+Slide 08: Thank You

-Thank you for attending this lecture on ListViews and Adapters in Android – remember you can work through the labs again on your own to reinforce what we’ve covered today, and make sure to take advantage of the excellent documentation which goes into more depth on each topic we’ve covered.
+Thank you for attending this lecture on ListViews and Adapters in Android – remember you can work through the labs again on your own to reinforce what we’ve covered today.
 Let’s open up the Q&A to answer any questions you have.

-Before we begin I want to mention the resources available to you after class is over.
-You'll have all of the code and resource files we used to build the labs today including completed versions of the labs.

-In addition, there is also supporting documentation explaining background concepts for the labs like Intents, ListActivity, and so on